DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 # Releasing PiNozCam

-PiNozCam uses two immutable distribution channels: generic CPU and Jetson Orin Wheels use PyPI after a successful manylinux audit; Rockchip and A733 Wheels use fixed GitHub Release asset URLs.
+PiNozCam uses two immutable distribution channels: generic CPU and AArch64 Vulkan Wheels use PyPI after a successful manylinux audit; Rockchip and A733 Wheels use fixed GitHub Release asset URLs.

 A tag and its assets are immutable.
 If a release candidate has a packaging problem, fix it and create the next `rcN`; never move the old tag or replace an